 The European Parliament has approved the adoption of the new Machinery Regulation on April 18th, 2023.
 Once published in the Official Journal of the European Union, this regulation will replace the current Machinery Directive 2006/42/EC.

-This new regulation improves consistency, eliminates transposition issues, and increases legal certainty in all member states.
+The new EU Regulation 2023/1230 improves consistency, eliminates transposition issues, and increases legal certainty in all member states.
 It considers digital technologies like AI, IoT, and robotics and their safety/liability challenges.

 Table of Contents

 - Artificial Intelligence and machinery safety risk